-Key audit matters ("KAMs") are those matters that in the auditor's professional judgment, were of most significance in the audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Except for the matter described in the Material Uncertainty Related to Going Concern section, we have determined that there are no KAMs to communicate within our auditor's report.
+Except for the matter described in the Material Uncertainty Related to Going Concern section, we have determined that there are no other key audit matters to communicate in our auditor's report.